 The ‘hot’ reward

 Our trek might have been relatively easy, apt even for kids, but the corresponding rewards are significant.
-Just below the treeline, Zamkovskeho Chata, a tranquil Swiss-style chalet built in 1942 by pioneering local mountaineer Stefan Zamkovsky welcomes us with the warmth of a grandma’s kitchen.
+Just below the treeline, Zamkovskeho Chata, a tranquil Swiss-style chalet built-in 1942 by pioneering local mountaineer Stefan Zamkovsky welcomes us with the warmth of a grandma’s kitchen.
 Like other mountain huts in the park, supplies here are ferried in on foot by Sherpas.
 Some are professionals, others are volunteers who do it to keep the tradition and lifestyle of the Sherpas alive.

-After placing an order in the cosy dining area, we plonk ourselves in the sun-kissed wooden-benched outdoor terrace.
+After placing an order in the cosy dining area, we plonk ourselves on the sun-kissed wooden-benched outdoor terrace.
 Hot yummy lunch of local favourites – lentil soup, dumplings with sheep cheese and pierogis stuffed with cheese – is pure bliss after an excellent trek!
 Long live the Sherpas of Slovakia!

 But the delicious meal wasn’t the best surprise.
-A gorgeous, extremely friendly husky named Mathew walks in the cottage with her female Sherpa owner.
+A gorgeous, extremely friendly husky named Mathew walks into the cottage with her female Sherpa owner.
 Being a dog lover, I couldn’t stop myself from playing with her, and the owner was quite happy to have her sit with us.
 Sadly, the tik-tok of the watch forced us to bid goodbye to the four-legged beauty.